 Sarah Goodwin, Policy Analyst, joined NCHH in June 2017.
 She previously served NCHH as a policy intern for a year, where she helped to establish and run Find It, Fix It, Fund It: A Lead Elimination Action Drive and all of its workgroups.
 She holds a Bachelor of Arts degree in Interdisciplinary Studies: Communications, Legal Institutions, Economics, and Government from American University.

-Michelle Harvey, Director of Administration, joined NCHH in December 2008.
+Michelle Harvey, Chief Operating Officer, joined NCHH in December 2008.
 She oversees human resources, communications, operations, and IT management.
-An accomplished administrative professional with 15 years of experience in operations, human resource development, and employee relations, Ms. Harvey’s duties include partnering with members of senior management to guide corporate business objectives, workforce planning, and communications across the organization.
+An accomplished professional with 15 years of experience in operations, human resource development, and employee relations, Ms. Harvey’s duties include partnering with members of senior management to guide corporate business objectives, workforce planning, and communications across the organization.
 Her strengths include innovation, leadership, change management, organizational development, and capacity building.
 Prior to joining NCHH, Ms. Harvey worked with Community Preservation and Development Corporation in the capacity of Operations Manager, where she played a leading role in managing both materials and personnel, in addition to human resources tasks such as managing payroll and hiring employees.
-Ms. Harvey’s blended background of human resources, operations management, finance, and information technology makes her a vital part of NCHH’s leadership team.
-Ms. Harvey graduated from Prince George’s Community College in Largo, MD, with an Associate of Applied Science degree in Business Administration.
+Ms. Harvey graduated from Prince George’s Community College in Largo, MD, with an Associates degree in Business Administration.

 Amy Murphy, MPH, has worked as part of the NCHH team since 2008, providing training and technical assistance to the New York State Department of Health Childhood Lead Poisoning Primary Prevention Program.
 Ms. Murphy has worked in the field of lead poisoning prevention and healthy homes for 25 years; for 15 years she provided leadership for the City of Milwaukee Health Department’s nationally recognized childhood lead poisoning prevention program.
 As a public health consultant with 30 years of experience, Ms. Murphy also works in the fields of maternal and child health, communicable diseases, and community health improvement.
 Ms. Murphy earned a Bachelor of Science in education from the University of Wisconsin-Milwaukee and a Master of Public Health from the University of Illinois at Chicago.
 She is certified by the Institute of Cultural Affairs (2014) as a ToP™ (Technology of Participation) facilitator and trainer of group facilitation processes.

-Jonathan Wilson has worked for NCHH since 1993 and currently serves as Deputy Director and Chief Financial Officer.
-He has served as a program manager for research, technical assistance, and policy work.
+Jonathan Wilson, Deputy Director, has served NCHH since 1993 as a program manager for research, technical assistance, and policy work.
 Mr. Wilson helped coordinate the Evaluation of the HUD Lead Hazard Control Grant Program, the largest and most comprehensive study of lead hazard control in housing ever undertaken in the United States.
 His current work includes assessment of the effects of energy efficiency on resident health and methods to protect residents from radon exposure.
-Mr. Wilson has authored more than 25 peer-reviewed research manuscripts evaluating assessment tools and interventions for healthy housing hazards.
+Mr. Wilson has authored more than 30 peer-reviewed research manuscripts evaluating assessment tools and interventions for healthy housing hazards.
 He came to NCHH with a background in nonprofit housing development and a Master of Public Policy degree.